fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 from the simulation and measurement are correlated, including the resonance at 500 MHz, the resonance at 1.5 GHz, and the 20 dB loss around 2 GHz.
-On the Smith chart, the :math:`S_{11}` phases also shows good correlations between from 100 MHz to 1.3 GHz.
+On the Smith chart, the :math:`S_{11}` phases also show good correlations between from 100 MHz to 1.3 GHz.

-Using ``scikit-rf`` to compute the equivalent step-input TDR curves of the simulation and experiment, we create the following plot for comparison.
-Both curves show a high-impedance discontinuity at the first port, and another high-impedance discontinuity at the second port (with a weaker reflection).
-The peak impedance magnitudes are quantitative different in the simulation and experiment, 100 Ω and 140 Ω respectively.
+We also use ``scikit-rf`` to compute the equivalent step-input TDR curves of the simulation and experiment.
+The resulting plot is shown below for comparison.
+Both curves show a high-impedance discontinuity at the first port, and another high-impedance reflection at the second port (with a weaker reflection).
+The peak impedance magnitudes are quantitatively different in the simulation and experiment, 100 Ω and 140 Ω respectively.
 The exact number is sensitive to the port/connector transition and geometry, and we didn't model the SMA RF connectors.
 But both results are qualitatively similar.